 John has worked on tourism projects in North America, Europe, the Middle East, South America, Africa, and Asia.
-Past clients include the UNWTO, UNCBD, UNEP, UNESCO, World Bank, Nordic Council, European Tourism Research Institute, Commission on Environmental Cooperation, Canadian Tourism Commission, Tourism Atlantic, and Parks Canada.
+Past clients include the UNWTO, UNCBD, UNEP, UNESCO, World Bank, Nordic Council, European Tourism Research Institute, Commission on Environmental Cooperation, Destination Canada, Tourism Atlantic, and Parks Canada.

 Spa and wellness tourism

 B.A.
 Williams College (1985)

 PublicationsHull, John S.; Bachman, Jarrett R.; and Haecker, Sanja, "Understanding Millennial Interest in Participating in Wine Tourism A Case Study on the Kamloops Wine Trail, British Columbia, Canada" (2019).
 TTRA Canada 2019 Conference.
 16.